isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-baby-bed-bugs.markdown

 .
 The baby bed bugs-nymphs pass through 5 juvenile "nymph" stages as they molt towards attaining the adult stage - the wingless, reddish-brown, blood-sucking insects.
 **Sidenote**
-: Always spray against bedbugs, [fleas](https://pestpolicy.com/best-flea-spray-for-yard/)
+: Always sprayÂ againstÂ bedbugs, [fleas](https://pestpolicy.com/best-flea-spray-for-yard/)
 , or
 [roaches](https://pestpolicy.com/best-roach-killer-for-apartments/)
-on used clothes and furniture before you get them into your house.
-But also, check this guide on how to use [steam heat treatment](https://pestpolicy.com/best-bed-bug-steamer/) ,
+on usedÂ clothes andÂ furniture before you get them into your house.Â But also, check this guide on how to use [steam heat treatment](https://pestpolicy.com/best-bed-bug-steamer/) ,
 [rubbing alcohol](https://pestpolicy.com/does-rubbing-alcohol-kill-bed-bugs/)